testing-library/eslint-plugin-testing-library/docs/rules/prefer-wait-for.md

 # Use `waitFor` instead of deprecated wait methods (prefer-wait-for)

-Since dom-testing-library v7 new `waitFor` async util has been added.
-This new method satisfies the use cases of `wait`, `waitForElement`, and `waitForDomChange`, so those have been deprecated.
+`dom-testing-library` v7 released a new async util called `waitFor` which satisfies the use cases of `wait`, `waitForElement`, and `waitForDomChange` making them deprecated.

 ## Rule Details